Incubaid/www-incubaid/www.incubaid.com/content/successes/DataCenterTech.md

 title = "DataCenterTech"
 +++

-### Strategy & Funding
+### DataCenter Technologies (DCT)

 ![image](img/logo-dct.png)

 ![image](img//logo-symantec.png)

-##### Founded:
+##### Founded: 2002

-2002
+DataCenter Technologies (DCT) was Incubaid's first storage optimization software company, making storage systems in datacenters more efficient and scalable.
+The company develop a backup appliance product that became a hundred million dollar business for Veritas.

-##### Exit:
+##### Exit: 2005

-Acquired by Vertitas (now Symantec) in 2005
+DCD was acquired by Veritas in 2005, before it became Symantec.
+Symantec is one of the largest software companies in the world.
+DCT was a privately held maker of data reduction and capacity optimization software for disk-based backup with offices in Belgium and Foster City, California.

-##### Activities:
+##### Milestones:

-Datacenter Technologies created backup/restore software for first Datacenters and remote offices.
+-   DCT created backup/restore software for first Datacenters and remote offices

-The Company was sold to Veritas Software which was subsequently acquired by Symantec
+-   DCT created the first CAS (Content Addressed Storage) based backup technology

-Datacenter Technologies created the first CAS (Content Addressed Storage) based backup technology.
-Using these technologies, customers required 10 times less storage for typical backup processes.
+-   Using these technologies, customers required 10 times less storage for typical backup processes.

 ##### Website: